 Note also section 11 of the SL Act which provides that:

 A person cannot sell a lot affected by an owners corporation unless the vendor or the owners corporation has a current insurance policy in accordance with the Owners Corporations Act 2006.
 Where a lot is sold in contravention the purchaser may avoid the sale at any time before the contract is completed.

-It follows that for a subdivision of three or more lots the client needs to be informed about the requirement to obtain insurance and the consequences of failing to comply with section 11 of the SL Act.
+It follows that for all other subdivision the client needs to be informed about the requirement to obtain insurance and the consequences of failing to comply with section 11 of the SL Act.
 If insurance is obtained for the owners corporation then the owner corporation is no longer ‘inactive’.

 Simply identifying the easement by reference to the instrument number alone is probably not sufficient.
 That may be found to be identification but not description.
 It is recommended that words should also be used to describe the restriction (eg drainage easement or single dwelling covenant) and, as relevant, its location, preferably attaching a plan.